Least Squares Filtering and Smoothing, including Savitzky-Golay

 For some filter sizes (5, 8, 11), one of the data inputs is completely ignored in each time step.
 For the most effective noise reduction for the amount of computation, you might as well use filters one size smaller or larger.
 If you want to use a time period that requires more than 13 data points, consider sampling more slowly at the input to this filter, taking care to avoid aliasing by first filtering with an exponential filter at the higher sample rate.

 The Savitzky-Golay smoother has advantages over the filter version.
-One big benefit is that there is no lead or lag - and no overshoot.
+One big benefit is that there is no lead or lag.
+There is no overshoot, and the locations of the peaks in curves are maintained.
 Also, the area under the curve is maintained.
 In general, when not using filtered values immediately for control, if a delay in the application can be tolerated, smoothing will be better.
 Diagnostics can often tolerate some delay, worth the wait if false alarms can be avoided.

 Return to Filtering Next: Spike Filtering